taishi-i/awesome-ChatGPT-repositories/README.md

  * [iChatGPT](https://github.com/37ios/ichatgpt) - OpenAI ChatGPT SwiftUI app for iOS, iPadOS, macOS
  * [SwiftOpenAI](https://github.com/swiftbeta/swiftopenai) - OpenAI API build with Swift ❤️
  * [OpenAISwift](https://github.com/adamrushy/openaiswift) - This is a wrapper library around the ChatGPT and OpenAI HTTP API
- * [coai](https://github.com/toddfries/coai) - Chat with OpenAI::API
  * [whetstone.chatgpt](https://github.com/johniwasz/whetstone.chatgpt) - A simple light-weight library that wraps the Open AI API.
  * [carrot](https://github.com/xx025/carrot) - Free ChatGPT Site List 这儿为你准备了众多免费好用的ChatGPT镜像站点，当前100+站点
  * [impressive-chatgpt](https://github.com/sw33tlie/impressive-chatgpt) - A collection of impressive and useful results from OpenAI's chatgpt
  * [bbFuzzing.txt](https://github.com/reewardius/bbfuzzing.txt) - bbfuzzing.txta unique vocabulary that is 70% generated with openai chatgpt.the remaining 30% is a compilation of dictionaries from bo0om, circuit and other bugbounters. #chatgpt
  * [chat-with-chatgpt](https://github.com/second-state/chat-with-chatgpt) - Chat with ChatGPT via GitHub issue comments.
- * [berri_ai](https://github.com/clerkieai/berri_ai) - @0xskay @openai @gpt_index @jerryjliu0 @ravithejads are you asking why am i using openai? oh it's just the 80% case, and just want to make sure the pipes work for the broad use case feel free to test  any other endpoint and let me know if you face issues.

 |Name|Language|License|GitHub Stars|